 The experiential curriculum is divided into three parts of sequentially increasing levels of sophistication in competencies and outcomes expectations – Early Pharmacy Practice Experience (EPPE), Core Pharmacy Practice Experience (CPPE), and Advanced Pharmacy Practice Experience (APPE).
 Both EPPE and CPPE comprise the Introductory Pharmacy Practice Experiences for ACP.

-The following are course syllabi for required and elective Advanced Practice Experiences (APPE).
+Course syllabi can be found in our manuals located under Forms & Manuals.
 The syllabi provide preceptors and students with consistent course goals, objectives, and activities while allowing for preceptor and practice site flexibility.

 For more information about ACP’s experiential program, please contact us at: